2nd Light Armored Reconnaissance Battalion: Humanitarian missions

 Several detachments in support of MEU operations deploy to support operations in Kismayu and Mogadishu, Somalia from April 1992 through May 1994 during Operation "Restore Hope".

 On 20 September 1994 BLT 2/2 landed in Haiti with a LAR platoon attachment during Operation "Restore Democracy".
 Landing on "Blue Beach" Camp Haitian, the Marines conducted convoy escorts, arms collection, disarmament of the Haitian Forces, and various Humanitarian Effort tasks.

 From June to July 1999 an element of D Co deployed with the 26th MEU and participated in Operation "Joint Guardian".
-As the first U.S. Peacekeepers in Kosovo, the Marines and the Sailors of the MEU provided stability to the embattled region.
+As the first U.S. peacekeepers in Kosovo, the Marines and sailors of the MEU provided stability to the embattled region.

 During August 1999 elements of D Co deployed with the 26th MEU to support Operation "Avid Response".
 A Humanitarian mission following an earthquake in Turkey.

-On 26 February 2003 the Battalion received a Warning Order to prepare to deploy to Haiti in order to assist in stabilization operations.
+On 26 February 2003 the battalion received a Warning Order to prepare to deploy to Haiti in order to assist in stabilization operations.
 On 1 March 2003 the first elements of B Co arrived at Port-au-Prince, Haiti.

 The company immediately began an aggressive patrol posture combating looters and gangs that controlled the area.
 They quickly seized control and maintained momentum throughout the deployment.

 From 15 January to 8 March 2010, elements of Co B in support of 22 MEU, just returned from a 7-month deployment when they were recalled off of post deployment leave in order to re-deploy to provide humanitarian support to Haiti following the 7.0 magnitude earthquake that struck just west of Port-au-Prince on 12 January 2010.
 The MEU conducted the re-call and was embarked for departure in less than 56 hours from receiving the order to redeploy for Operation "Unified Response".

-Global War on Terror
+Global war on terror

 During late 2001 2d LAR landed at Camp Rhino in Afghanistan which was already held by the 15th MEU to begin the assault on Kandahar.
 A combined unit formed by 2d and 3d LAR and the 15th and 26th MEU assaulted and took Kandahar international airport in December 2001.
 Further operations would be held from that location up to February 2002 to include the most notable Operation Anaconda.
 In February 2002 that base was handed over to 101st Airborne units.